 But the Glory of the Garden lies in more than meets the eye.

-In the first stanza of this poem the speaker begins by referring very simply to England as a garden.
+In the first stanza of this poem, the speaker begins by referring very simply to England as a garden.
 It is “full of stately views,” meaning that from a number of different places a visitor or resident can see wonderful and beautiful things.
 Kipling uses simple language to describes the features of these views.
 There are “statues on the terraces and peacocks strutting by”.
-The peacock in the garden is a very obvious symbol of wealth that also connects this piece to gardening as a pleasure afforded to those in the high society.
+The peacock in the garden is a very obvious symbol of wealth that also connects this piece to gardening as a pleasure afforded to those in high society.